 All about the course

-The MSc award comprises four taught modules plus a dissertation.
-The PgDip comprises four taught modules.
-The PgCert award comprises two specified taught modules.
+The course is delivered through a range of industry-aligned modules.
+The 180-credit MSc award comprises four taught modules plus a dissertation.
+The 120-credit PgDip comprises four taught modules.
+The 60-credit PgCert award comprises two specified taught modules.

-- Full-time students will complete four 30-credit taught modules in each of of the first two trimesters on campus.
-In the final trimester, you will complete a dissertation worth 60 credits.
+- Full-time students will complete four 30-credit taught modules in each of the first two trimesters on campus.
+The final trimester incorporates a dissertation worth 60 credits.

-- Part-time students will complete a 30-credit module in each of of the first four trimesters on campus.
-In two additional trimesters, you will complete a dissertation worth 60 credits.
+- Part-time students will complete a 30-credit module in each of the first four trimesters on campus.
+Two additional trimesters incorporate a dissertation worth 60 credits.

-Summer School is an optional extra-curricular activity held at our MediaCityUK Campus that aims to further enhance your development of advanced knowledge of BIM, Lean, and integrated design and project delivery approaches.
+Summer School is an optional extra-curricular activity held at our MediaCityUK Campus designed to enhance your development of advanced knowledge of BIM, Lean, and integrated design and project delivery approaches.

-The event brings together students from the different modes of study and from around the world, in addition to PhD students, for three days of seminars, guest lecture presentations (including government, industry and academic), student presentations, workshops and site visits.
+The event brings together students from the different modes of study and from around the world, in addition to PhD students, for three days of seminars, guest lecture presentations (government, industry and academic), student presentations, workshops and site visits.

 BIM theory and practice emphasises on how the design process needs to change to achieve benefits from the use of technology.
 The module addresses data structures and standards, and describing data exchange needs in different use cases.
 It also describes collaborative multidisciplinary design settings, communication with project stakeholders, clash detection, design integration and management of design changes.
 Module topics include: